 Failing to reboot can cause some unexpected behavior, such as when Symantec Encryption Desktop 10 has been installed, and then postponed, and later, another update, such as Windows Updates are installed.

 Other scenarios exist which may put the install/upgrade at risk.
 For best success, it is recommended to reboot after install/upgrade.

 When changes are made to the preboot file system for Encryption products, two reboots may be needed.

 Symantec Endpoint Encryption 11.x and Symantec Drive Encryption 10.x operate differently when it comes to slaving drives.

-Symantec Drive Encryption (SED - PGP-Heritage products) is able to accept encrypted boot drives on other systems with Symantec Drive Encryption installed as "slaved" and be able to authenticate the drive.
-As an example, a boot drive encrypted with SED could be removed from the machine, and slaved to another machine with SED installed, and can be prompted to enter the passphrase.
+Symantec Drive Encryption (SED - PGP products) is able to accept encrypted boot drives on other systems with Symantec Drive Encryption installed an "enclosed" and be able to authenticate the drive.
+As an example, a boot drive encrypted with SED could be removed from the machine, and connected to another machine with SED installed, and can be prompted to enter the passphrase.
 The reason this works is Symantec Encryption Desktop is also able to encrypt external USB drives with its Drive Encryption component, and has actual code logic to detect these conditions.
 Slaving encrypted boot drives as an external USB drive is fully supported, and is a nice way to copy data from a drive that may not be otherwise booting.